vramana/react-flex-slick/README.md

 React Flex Slick
 ================

-This is library aims to replace [react-slick][react-slick]
+This is library aims to replace [react-slick][react-slick].

 Uses **flexbox** exclusively, so no support for older browsers :cry: :cry:

 On the bright side, it is extremly flexible.
-Currently only supports `react-0.14`
+Currently only supports `react-0.13`

 ## Examples